Although there are over a dozen different mold remediation certifications, do you know how many of those are accredited? One.

 *Please note: If you do not meet these experience requirements, you still qualify for the Council-certified Residential Microbial Remediator (CRMR) certification.

-The Onsite course is a 2-day accelerated program that prepares students for the CMR exam while teaching the fundamentals of mold remediation.
+The Private On-site CMR Course is ideal for groups that prefer hands-on instruction and are willing to host a class at their facility.
+This 2-day accelerated program prepares students for the CMR exam while teaching the fundamentals of mold remediation.
 In the class, we’ll go through 100+ practice questions to get you prepared.
 We also have an interactive time where we discuss important topics such as writing remediation plans and clearance sampling.
 Students receive a course manual that will be an excellent study guide as you prepare for the examination.
-There are no current dates for public classes, but this can be taught to your private group.
-The course is also available as a Home Study Course (see below).
+If you are interested in this option, please reach out to us on our Contact page.

 Indoor Sciences has a successful history of preparing students for the CMR.
-In fact, we guarantee your success or your money back!
+In fact, we have a money back guarantee!

 ACAC Exam Details